Khan/perseus/.changeset/afraid-lizards-arrive.md

 "@khanacademy/perseus": minor
 ---

-Updated ErrorBoundary logging to include the componenetStack as well as the widget type as metadata.
+Updated ErrorBoundary logging to include the componentStack as well as the widget type as metadata.